Prize Book

 7. The Childs name and birth date must be on the back of the photo and an entry tag must be completed in full

-8. Photos can be picked up Sunday July 27, 2025 after 4 pm in the Slot building
+8. Photos can be picked up Sunday July 26, 2026 before 4 pm in the Slot building.